caseyamcl/php-marc21/README.md

 ## Description

 MARC Record parser.
-Syntactically and logically identical to the Perl library MARC::Record.
+Syntatically and logically identical to the Perl library MARC::Record.
 MARC parsing rules have been checked up from `MARC::Record`.

-## Usage

-TODO: This

 ## Authors